pescadorbob/quad-trees/readme.md

 My solution combines efficient point search, interactive query range adjustment, and informative visualization.
 It's a powerful tool for spatial data analysis and can be adapted for various applications.

+## References

-Feel free to explore specific implementation details, code snippets, or any other aspects you'd like to cover.
-If you have further questions or need additional guidance, feel free to ask! 🌳🔍
+Feel free to explore the specific implementation details, code snippets, or any other aspects of the project [here](https://github.com/pescadorbob/quad-trees).
+If you have further questions or desire additional conversation, feel free to ask! 🌳🔍